squarfie/Referrred_db_workingrepo/README.md

 # Start the application (development mode)
 $ python manage.py runserver # default port 8000

-6. Set up your codes, breakpoints, antibiotics and locations
+6. Set up your codes, breakpoints, antibiotics and locations using the "Utilities" Menu options